-What is the fibre scale of production? how many producers are there, what quantities can be produced? e.g. TENCEL currently isn’t produced in anywhere near the quantity that cotton is
+Can fibre production be scaled?
+How many producers are there, and what quantities can be produced?
+What are the barriers to scaling up production, such as trademarks, capital and technology investment, marketing, customer awareness, etc. As one example, TENCEL currently isn’t produced in anywhere near the quantity that cotton is

 Are there any barriers to entry to grow the fibre, or produce/manufacture it from a technology, cost, geographic or other perspective? e.g. TENCEL has their own technology and facilities to produce their fibres

-2. Various Better Meets Reality eco, sustainability and animal friendly fibre guides and posts
+1. Various Better Meets Reality guides and posts